John O'Mahony: Education

-Irish Politics
+Irish politics

 In 1843, he joined Daniel O'Connell's movement for the Repeal of the Union Act of 1800, but quickly became dissatisfied with the lack of progress and joined Young Irelander movement, led by Smith O'Brien.
 The Young Ireland movement had come to believe that in the wake of the failure of the Repeal Association, violence was the only alternative.

 O'Mahoney took part in the failed Young Irelander Rebellion of 1848, which largely fell apart as British authorities had become well aware of it before it commenced.
 Following the crushing of the uprising, the leaders were sought out, and O'Mahoney being amongst them, he was forced to go on the run.
-Following the arrest of John Mitchell, many Young Irelanders took to the hills, continuing to fight guerilla style.
+Following the arrest of John Mitchell, many Young Irelanders took to the hills, continuing to fight guerrilla style.
 O'Mahoney and his band of volunteers were some of the last holdouts.
 However, following the capture of leaders such as Smith O'Brien, Thomas Francis Meagher, James Stephens and Terence Bellew MacManus, it became apparent the effort was doomed.